elastio/contrib/aws-backup-elastio-integration/README.md

 7. Enter the ARN of Lamdba "elastio-bg-jobs-service-aws-backup-rp-import"
 8. Optionally use all defaults and follow the wizard to create the stack.

+NOTE: By deploying the AWS Backup Elastio integration using the Lambda provided, all backups will be scanned for all policies.
+In a future blog, instructions will be provided for creating custom backup rules for which recovery points are scanned.
+This will involve modifying EventBridge.

   **Elastio_stack.yaml**
 ```